 Dr. Aleecia M. McDonald

-Dr. McDonald's research findings have been featured in media outlets such as the Washington Post, Ars Technica, and NPR.
-She has presented testimony regarding privacy several times to the California Assembly, including on the California Consumer Privacy Act (CCPA.)
-Dr. McDonald has contributed to testimony before the United States Senate and the Federal Trade Commission.
-She has a courtesy cross-appointment in Engineering & Public Policy from Carnegie Mellon, where she earned her PhD.
+Dr. McDonald’s decade of experience working in software startups adds a practical focus to her academic work, and she was a senior privacy researcher for Mozilla prior to working as Director of Privacy at Stanford.
+Her findings have been featured in media outlets such as the Washington Post, Ars Technica, and NPR.
+She has presented findings in testimony to the California Assembly, and contributed to testimony before the United States Senate and the Federal Trade Commission.
+She holds a PhD in Engineering & Public Policy from Carnegie Mellon.